The Divine Feminine – HERMETIKA

 I am the mother and the daughter.

-In HERMETIKA IX ‘Vox Angeli II’, Lang reflects on religion and (female) sexuality in four parts.
-For each part, we find ourselves in a different space and setting.
-The first movement and second part Osculetur / Nigra sum immediately set the tone.
-Between the playing of the flute, violin and cello, the voice shimmers with snatches from the Song of Songs, considered the most sensual text in the Bible.
-Reminiscences of the music of Renaissance composer Palestrina mingle shamelessly with samples from porn movies.
-Centuries old resonate in Lang’s contemporary setting, often coloured and manipulated by electronic techniques such as sampling (recorded audio fragments), granular synthesis (new sounds created from shredding and rearranging samples) and loops (multiple repetitions of a sample).
+In HERMETIKA IX ‘Vox Angeli II’, Lang reflects on religion and (female) sexuality in four movements, each unfolding in its own space and atmosphere.
+The opening movement and second movement Osculetur / Nigra sum set the tone immediately.
+Between the sounds of the flute, violin and cello, the voice flickers in and out, quoting fragments from the Song of Songs, considered the Bible’s most sensual text.
+Echoes of Renaissance composer Palestrina’s works intertwine shamelessly with samples from pornographic films.
+Ancient resources resonate in Lang’s contemporary musical fabric, which he often colours and transforms using electronic techniques like sampling (recorded sound snippets), granular synthesis (new sounds created from shredding and rearranging samples) and loops (multiple repetitions of a sample).
 Lang’s musical style is a multitude of styles and genres, incorporating elements from classical music, jazz and rock, among others.
-Lang effortlessly lets them fade in and out, contrast and merge.
-The best way to feel the music as a listener is to let yourself be taken in tow by the unbridled energy that erupts from the music, peaking in the third movement Le Tonnerre.
+He effortlessly lets them fade in and out, contrast and dissolve into one another.
+The best way to experience his music is to surrender to its raw energy – reaching a boiling point in the third movement Le Tonnerre.

-The mezzo-soprano, here Els Mondelaers, embodies both the angels and demons that drive the text.
-However exuberant the music becomes, the more poignant is the contrast with the contemplative atmosphere that Lang evokes at the end of this movement with choral samples, a subtle nod to the earlier works in the Hermetika series.
-In the final movement, The Angel’s Song, the mezzo-soprano sings a meditative duet with the electric guitar as if it were a lute.
-Once again, two extremes in sound merge: one sweet, the other deliberately distorted.
-Thus, the tension Bernhard Lang loves so much remains intact until the last note.
+The mezzo-soprano, here Els Mondelaers, embodies both the angels and demons driving the text.
+However exuberant the music becomes, it only sharpens the contrast with the contemplative atmosphere that Lang conjures near the end of this movement, using choral samples – a subtle nod to the earlier works in the Hermetika cycle.
+In the final movement, The Angel’s Song, the mezzo-soprano performs a gentle, introspective duet with the electric guitar, as though it were a lute.
+Once again, extreme opposites in sound merge: sweet timbres blend with deliberately distorted ones.
+The tension that so deeply fascinates Lang remains unresolved—right up to the final note.